 Kali Tiger Reserve, home to the Bengal tiger, is accessible from Dandeli town.
 Alnavar is the nearest railway station to Dandeli town at around 32 kilometers away.
 Londa, , Dharwar and Hubli are other major nearby railway stations to Kali Tiger Reserve.

 Karwar city, the district headquarters, is at a distance of around 105 kilometers.
-Karwar railway station is on the Konkan railway line.
+Karwar railway station on the Konkan railway line is the nearest railway station.
 Hubli Airport is the nearest airport to Kali Project Tiger reserve, at around 78 kilometers away.